 Riesling is one of the wine world’s most misunderstood grape varieties.
-Wine drinkers often deride riesling as cheap, sweet and less highly regarded than other more fashionable varieties.
-These stereotypes couldn’t be further from the truth.
+Wine drinkers often deride riesling as cheap and sweet, but these stereotypes couldn’t be further from the truth.

 The final profile of a riesling-based wine depends on where the fruit is grown and the vinification techniques that the juice undergoes.
 Generally speaking, most rieslings are vinified varietally (not in a blend), and the wines rarely see hefty amounts of oak if any at all.

 Like most grape varieties, riesling’s flavor profile is heavily dependent on the area of the world in which it’s cultivated, as well as the way in which it’s vinified.
 Wines made from riesling frequently show flavors of lemon, lime, tropical fruits, white flowers, jasmine, honey, petrol, matchsticks and/or wet slate.

 Navigating the world of riesling can be tricky, but knowing a few key words goes a long way.
 As with most German wines, “trocken” denotes a dry riesling.
 “Halbtrocken” and “feinherb” indicate off-dry bottlings, and “liebliche,” “auslese” (for the most part), “beerenauslese,” “trockenbeerenauslese,” and “eiswein” designate sweet wines.
 If all else fails, simply ask your wine retailer or sommelier for some guidance, as they are likely to have tasted the wines and will have more in-depth knowledge regarding what a particular bottle is like.

 What Are Good Food Pairings with Riesling?